-The Southern Melbourne Primary Care Partnership (SMPCP) Diabetes Pilot Project is committed to supporting agencies to develop and implement best practice service delivery and integrated chronic disease care for their local clients with type II diabetes.
+The Southern Melbourne Primary Care Partnership (SMPCP) is committed to supporting agencies to develop and implement best practice service delivery and integrated chronic disease care for their local clients with type 2 diabetes.
+To help us achieve this aim, a Diabetes Pilot Project was conducted throughout across 2016 - 2017.

 - Engage with GPs to enable them to work with Credentialed Diabetes Nurse Educators (CDNEs) based in community health settings to initiate insulin for those consumers with type II diabetes requiring this treatment.